sveltejs/svelte/documentation/blog/2024-09-01-whats-new-in-svelte-september-2024.md

 - [Mark Of Destiny](https://markofdestiny.com/) is a multiplayer online strategy game where you are the ruler of a small developing kingdom
 - [Dungeons and Jacks](https://github.com/deozza/roguejack) is a game mixing blackjack and roguelite elements
 - [YT Desk](https://github.com/isaxk/ytdesk) is a standalone player for YouTube and Youtube Music with a miniplayer, Discord "Rich Presence" and global shortcuts
 - [Synapsis](https://h.tronic247.com/introducing-synapsis-the-complete-ai-based-learning-platform) is an AI-based learning platform
+- [SvelteCareers](https://sveltecareers.com/) is a new Svelte job site that posts job alerts every Monday

 **Learning Resources**